PersuasivePost/Playback-Extension/README.md

 3. **Select desired speed** from the preset options or enter a custom value
 4. **Enjoy your video** at the perfect speed

+### Persistent speed across videos

+Once you set a playback speed using the popup, the extension remembers that value and will automatically apply it to subsequent videos and navigations (including YouTube next video / SPA navigations).
+To reset to normal speed, use the Reset button in the popup (or set speed to `1`).

 ### Controls
 - Speed Presets - Quick access to common speeds (0.5x to 16x)
 - Custom Speed - Enter any precise value